Hsien-HsiuLiao/create-hardhat-web3v4/README.md

 # hardhat-web3

+## Branches

+### Main Branch
+The `main` branch contains examples using: Web3.js, Hardhat and JavaScript

+### hardhat-web3-ts Branch
+The `hardhat-web3-ts` branch contains examples using: Web3.js, Hardhat and TypeScript

 ## Introduction

 This project demonstrates a basic Hardhat use case, focusing on testing a Token smart contract.
 It includes a sample contract, a test for that contract, and a script that deploys the contract.